Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Him too?"

-"He’s the only other one, uh, *capable* enough to match our own, so...naturally, he was involved.
+"He’s the only other one, uh, *capable* enough to match our own, so... naturally, he was involved.
 He killed the Alpha the second time.
 Hopefully permanently."

 "I beg your pardon?"